mviereck/kaptain/README.md

 [Dokumentation of kaptain](http://kaptain.sourceforge.net/docs/kaptain.html)

+This little repo:
-This little repo stores a copy of the source code and provides instructions for compilation.
-Also, it provides some binary packages.
+ - stores a copy of the source code

-Unfortunately, kaptain is no longer maintained, and as it is based on QT4 and not ported to QT5, it already disappears from official repositories.
-It is a quite useful tool and I am not aware of another one that is able to provide its features.
-Personally, I am using it as a frontend for [x11docker](https://github.com/mviereck/x11docker).

-Is anyone out there who would like to port kaptain to QT5? :-)
+ - provides some binary packages for installation
+ - provides instructions for compilation

 # Packages
 Currently, this repository provides 64-bit packages only.
 ## debian